EnergetickaAkademie/v2-firmware/README.md

 3. Start `uploader.py`, select **Mainboard** and **Wi-Fi OTA**, then enter the board IP or mDNS hostname.
 4. The uploader builds `.pio/build/mainboard/firmware.bin` and sends it to the authenticated endpoint on port 8080.

 The OTA password must contain at least eight characters.
 OTA updates apply only to the ESP32-S3 mainboard; CH32V003 powerplant and substation boards still require their wired programmer.
+For HTTPS API endpoints, set api_ca_cert_file to a PEM root certificate file trusted by the board.
+The certificate is compiled into the firmware.

+### WebControl firmware artifacts

+The Mainboard form also contains release-artifact settings.
+Configure `firmware_download_url`, `firmware_artifact_dir`, `firmware_manifest_file`, `firmware_channel`, and `firmware_config_schema` in `uploader.conf`, then click
+**Build Firmware + Manifest**.
+The uploader builds the mainboard with the current Wi-Fi/API/OTA values, writes `mb_firmware.bin` to the artifact directory, calculates its SHA-256, and adds or replaces that version in the manifest file.
+Host the generated binary and manifest at the configured HTTPS locations before selecting the release in WebControl.

 For wired CH32V003 flashing, select **Powerplant** or **Substation** in `uploader.py`.
 Powerplants additionally require a device type and receive a